avenger1003/angular-interview-questions/README.md

 - Each interface has a single hook method whose name is the interface name prefixed with ng.
 For example, the OnInit interface has a hook method named ngOnInit() that Angular calls shortly after creating the component:

 #### NOTE: No directive or component will implement all of the lifecycle hooks.
 Angular only calls a directive/component hook method if it is defined.

+#### Lifecycle sequence
+- ngOnChanges()
+Respond when Angular (re)sets data-bound input properties.
+The method receives a SimpleChanges object of current and previous property values.
+Called before ngOnInit() and whenever one or more data-bound input properties change.